SymbioticEDA/riscv-formal/docs/rvfi.md

 The signal `rvfi_halt` must be set when the instruction is the last instruction that the core retires before halting execution.
 It should not be set for an instruction that triggers a trap condition if the CPU reacts to the trap by executing a trap handler.
 This signal enables verification of liveness properties.

-Finally `rvfi_intr` must be set for the first instruction that is part of a trap handler, i.e. an instruction that has a `rvfi_pc_rdata` that does not match the `rvfi_pc_wdata` of the previous instruction.
+`rvfi_intr` must be set for the first instruction that is part of a trap handler, i.e. an instruction that has a `rvfi_pc_rdata` that does not match the `rvfi_pc_wdata` of the previous instruction.

+Finally `rvfi_mode` must be set to the current privilege level, using the following encoding: 0=U-Mode, 1=S-Mode, 2=Reserved, 3=M-Mode

 ### Integer Register Read/Write